Defending Your Savings Against Significant Downturns

 image_1.jpg

 The chart above is a visual representation of what we are aiming to achieve.
-Shown (blue) is the normalized price (starting value = 1.0) for QQQ (Nasdaq 100 index ETF), and (yellow) the gain from trading using a trend following method.
+Shown (blue) is the normalized price (starting value = 1.0) for QQQ (Nasdaq 100 index ETF), and (yellow) the gain from trading using a trend following strategy.
 As the chart illustrates, the trend-following strategy effectively sidestepped the worst of the dot-com bubble and the 2008 Financial Crisis.
 While out of the market, the portfolio continued to generate modest returns by pivoting into U.S. Treasuries.

-Examination of Two Trend Following Methods
+Examination of Trend Following Methods

-• Moving Average (A.K.A The Golden Cross/Death Cross).
-This is a classic trend-following indicator using the 50-day and 200-day moving averages.
-A ‘buy’ is triggered when the short-term momentum (50-day) climbs above the long-term trend (200-day), signaling a potential Golden Cross.
-Conversely, a ‘sell’ is triggered when short-term momentum breaks below the long-term trend.
+• Moving Average (A.K.A.
+The Golden Cross/Death Cross): A classic trend-following strategy using the 50-day and 200-day simple moving averages.
+A buy is triggered when the 50-day MA climbs above the 200-day MA (Golden Cross), and a sell is triggered when it breaks below (Death Cross).

 We are not including the tax impact of capital gains in this analysis.
 There are three reasons for this: